FusionAuth/fusionauth-site/site/_posts/2020-11-15-how-to-securely-implement-oauth-rails.md

 end
 ```

 Next, we want to implement the controller to handle the OAuth callback.
+This method will handle the request made from FusionAuth via the redirect URI that we sent on as a parameter of the login URL.
-In summary, `oauth_callback` does a few things:
+In summary, `oauth_callback` in our app does a few things:
-1. Handles the redirect following FusionAuth authentication receiving an `authorization code`.
+1. Handles the redirect from FusionAuth following authentication and being granted an authorization code.
 2. Executes a request back to FusionAuth to exchange the authorization code for an access token.
 3. Decodes and validates the claims on the received access token.
-4. Saves the `access token` (JWT) on the session to indicate that the user has successfully authenticated.
+4. Saves the access token/JWT on the session to indicate that the user has successfully authenticated.

-When a user clicks on the `Login` link, they will be presented with a login form from FusionAuth.
+When a user clicks on the "Login" link, they will be presented with the default login form from FusionAuth.
+FusionAuth provides the flexibility to customize the style of this form as well as others via [themes](https://fusionauth.io/docs/v1/tech/themes/) should we want the look and feel to resemble that of our own.

-Upon successful authentication, FusionAuth redirects back to the Rails app along with an `authorization_code` as described above.
+Upon successful authentication, FusionAuth redirects back to the Rails app along with an "authorization code" as described above.
 This is where we pick up in the `oauth_callback` method.

 The next step in the OAuth flow will be to exchange our authorization code for an access token.
 For that, we will make an additional [code exchange](https://fusionauth.io/docs/v1/tech/oauth/endpoints/#complete-the-authorization-code-grant-request) request.
-Using the [`oauth2`](https://github.com/oauth-xx/oauth2) gem, we construct a client and then make the request passing the authorization code and
+Using the [oauth2](https://github.com/oauth-xx/oauth2) gem, we construct a client and then make the request passing the authorization code and
 redirect URI.

 ```ruby